Human Resources

 Allowances, etc. | Childbirth and childcare support | At the time the employee or spouse gives birth (childbirth gift money and childcare goods) |

-Next generation cultivation allowance | For dependent children up to age 18 | |
+Next generation cultivation allowance | Monthly Allowance for Dependent Children | |

 Mutual aid system | Childbirth gift money, subsidy of 50% of babysitting expense (within 30 days), school entrance gift money, orphans' scholarships, etc. |